Trying to stay on top of your fitness game while you are constantly on the move, is no joke.

 Everlast HydroStrike Water Bag, 100 lb, Black, P00000657 Review

 The Everlast HydroStrike is another water-filled bag, that can be a great alternative to the aqua bag, if you prefer something heavier.

-This weighs a whopping 100 lb. when fully filled, and is as good as a heavy bag.
+This weighs a whopping 100 lb. when fully filled, and is as good as those garage punching bags that sit gathering dust in your garage for weeks when you travel.
 In fact, when I threw a few punches at it, I was surprised by how firm it feels.
 You’ll never feel that this is a water-filled bag at all.